 There are many ways to automate progress monitoring in construction projects.
 Let’s look at the easiest yet effective ways.

-Any construction project involves a lot of team work.
-You need to enable collaboration between – architects, design engineers, project managers, site engineers, store managers etc.
+Any construction project involves a lot of teamwork.
+You need to enable collaboration between – architects, design engineers, project managers, site engineers, store managers, etc.

-For progress monitoring, we need to connect all of them to a central platform where they can send progress updates on regular basis.
+For progress monitoring, we need to connect all of them to a central platform where they can send progress updates on a regular basis.

 Most people find it burdensome to frequently fill out progress update forms in addition to doing their actual work.
 This burden is compounded if the user interface (UI) is complex or too heavy.